-You might be surprised how many retailers just kind of spitball their marketing, in particular, digital marketing.
-Whether they don’t understand it, don’t really believe in it, or simply don’t know how to budget for it.
+You might be surprised how many retailers spitball their marketing, in particular, digital marketing.
+This could be because they don’t understand it, don’t really believe in it, or simply don’t know how to budget for it.
 Usually, they try it here and there and then write it off as not working.
 Well, there are many factors that go into that statement and, truth be told, most are doing it wrong.
 First things first…build a plan.
 Building that plan includes setting and sticking to a marketing budget and, if you want to succeed online, embracing the many digital marketing opportunities out there.

 Most retailers today dedicate 25% – 60% of their overall marketing dollars to online initiatives.
 (Overall marketing budgets are 6-8% of gross sales)

-Finally, remember that the aim is a complimentary marketing mix.
-There is still a need for traditional media, but it helps to compare costs vs. reach.
+Finally, remember that the aim is a complementary marketing mix.
+There is still a need for traditional media, but it helps to compare cost vs. reach.
 It’s also helpful to re-think traditional media and how it can drive people to your online space.
-There are also numerous types of digital media such as paid search (PPC), social advertising, SEO, geo-fencing, retargeting, digital display, text-based marketing (SMS) and that’s just a few.
+There are also numerous types of digital media such as paid search (PPC), social advertising, SEO, geo-marketing, retargeting, digital display, text-based marketing (SMS) and that’s just a few.
 You most likely can’t do them all and do them well, so you’ll need to select the types of media that complement your plan and objectives.
 Again, it’s about reach.
-If you don’t have an adequate budget for a particular type of digital media, you’re basically spending money on the “business card size ad” and let’s be honest, that rarely works.
+If you don’t have an adequate budget for a particular type of digital media, you’re basically spending money on the “business card size ad”.
+Let’s be honest, that rarely works.